Concordium/concordium.github.io/source/mainnet/net/guides/create-proofs.rst

 ..
 Note::

   Age proofs are a common abstraction on date of birth proofs.
-There are `helper functions in the SDK <https://github.com/Concordium/concordium-node-sdk-js/tree/main/packages/common#minimum-age>`_ to aid in constructing these.
+There are `age helper functions in the SDK <https://github.com/Concordium/concordium-node-sdk-js/tree/main/packages/common#minimum-age>`_ to aid in constructing these.

 Structure a range proof
 -----------------------